Current Weather in Cleveland, Ohio

 I feel better now.
 I have a tomato plant with tomatoes on it now.
 Tiny tomatoes, but tomatoes all the same.

-2 Responses to “Isn’t It Adorable: Micro Tom Tomatoes”
+4 thoughts on “Isn’t It Adorable: Micro Tom Tomatoes

 I want one will you send me one I’ll pay ya hehe.